-4/13 - How does "the celebrity cult" influence our individual and cultural identity, values, hopes and aspirations?
+4/17 - How does "the celebrity cult" influence our individual and cultural identity, values, hopes and aspirations?
 What is branding and how does it function?
 Conversation focus: How are celebrities made?
 What is it that fascinates us about them?
 Is there any religious/spiritual basis or desire that the cult of celebrity responds to?
 Should celebrities merit our adulation or are they mere illusions masking the corporate and consumer stranglehold of pop culture?
-Interface Issues: More Identity Issues: Gender and Sexual Orientation specific media and religion?
+Interface Issues: More Identity Issues: Gender and Sexual Orientation theology?
+What is the relationship between interpreting the "meaning" of specific media and religion?